Jarvis-Consulting-Group/jarvis_data_eng-shahiro770/linux_sql/README.md

 Going forward, proper unit and integration tests will be implemented after a verification by the LCA team confirms all requirements have been satisfied.

 # Deployment
-For the fast timeline of the project, lightweight deployment tools were utilized in favour of speed and agility.
+For the fast timeline of the project, minimal deployment tools were utilized in favour of speed and agility.
 GitHub was used for hosting the app files so that anyone can easily download, run, and/or modify the scripts as they see fit.
 Additionally, a docker container must be created on the RDBMS hosting node for storage.
 The agent script for collecting real time hardware usage data `host_usage.sh` is automated via Crontab.

 # Improvements
-Given that this service was designed as a MVP, there are many convenience features that were missed in design that would greatly benefit stakeholders for longterm usage.
+Given that this service was designed as a MVP, there were many convenience features that were missed in design that would greatly benefit stakeholders for longterm usage.
 Some of these include:

 - Proper unit and integration testing, ideally mocking the structure of a linux cluster to confirm any bottleneck for data collection is primarily the network architecture and not any of the scripts involved
 - Further automation of the setup process for the node hosting the RDBMS, ideally making the container and PSQL setup a single command